 Explore STEM For Easter

 STEM and Easter!
-A perfect match because here we love to pair the holidays with cool but easy to make STEM activities!
+A perfect match because here we love to pair the holidays with cool but easy-to-make STEM activities!
 So this year, we have added an Easter catapult to our list of Easter science and STEM activities you can try with the kids.

 If you want to learn more about STEM, check out our huge resource and informational articles on STEM for different age levels!